rachel-ng/softdev-projects/README.md

 ```
 pip install -r requirements.txt
 ```

+- os
+`os` is used for miscellaneous operating system dependent functions.
+A standard Python library that can be imported.

+- urllib
+`urllib` is used to get JSON files from APIs.
+A standard Python library that can be imported.

+- json
+`json` is used to parse JSON files requested from APIs.
+A standard Python library that can be imported.

 - flask
 `flask` allows the app to be run on `localhost`, needs `wheel`.
 Installed with [requirements.txt](requirements.txt)